atib80/tinyrcon/README.md

   Don't change it unless you need to.
 Leave it at its default value: 27015)
 - Private TinyRcon server's IP address (private_tiny_rcon_server_ip_address - it is used by admins and players to receive additional information
-  (custom message, images, information about available custom maps, players' stats data, top players' stats data, executing !report, !unreport, !reports, !s, !tp commands, etc.) for communicating with private TinyRcon server)
-- Private TinyRcon server's port number (private_tiny_rcon_server_port - it is used for communicating with private TinyRcon server.
+  (custom message, images, information about available custom maps, players' stats data, top players' stats data, executing !report, !unreport, !reports, !s, !tp commands, etc.) for communicating with private TinyRcon server) Private TinyRcon server's port number (private_tiny_rcon_server_port - it is used for communicating with private TinyRcon server.
 Don't change it unless you need to.
   Leave it at its default value: 27017)
   Regular users, players, too, can use TinyRcon client without having access to the game server's correct rcon_password.
   They won't have access to any of the admin level user and rcon commands but they will still be able to execute regular user level commands.
   Players with no access to the correct rcon_password may use TinyRcon client as a general game server browser similar to Hlsw, CoD Rcon Tool, Mohaa's Autokick v1 or Call of duty's server browser game feature.
   Players can execute all user level commands that don't need the correct rcon_password.

+  ---
  b.
-For private TinyRcon client you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and private TinyRcon server application related settings:
+For **private TinyRcon client** you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and private TinyRcon server application related settings:
 - your private admin account's user name (username - change your private admin account's user name from ^1Admin to your correct user name.
 An authorized private admin can log in to a private TinyRcon only if they use their unique private admin account's username and password credentials.
 In the example above a private admin's user name is pol78 and their password is "6SiLL}DjTUmTgYA9<zDjNAM2yTFzXF>f" without "")
 - game server's name (game_server_name - game server's sv_hostname value, it's an optional setting, you can leave it at its default value "CoDHost")
 - game server's IP address (game_server_ip_address)